aditib738/my-website/content/authors/admin/_index.md

 I was introduced to the world of development economics research through large-scale evaluations of education and early childhood development programs across Madhya Pradesh and Tamil Nadu (India) at J-PAL South Asia.

-When not chasing rabbit holes in messy data, I can be found cooking up a storm, painting, or on long (slow) runs with my husband.
+When not deep in rabbit holes in messy data, I can be found cooking up a storm, painting, or on long (slow) runs with my husband.

 ---